sezanzeb/input-remapper/README.md

 delay of 10ms between key-down, key-up and ad the end that can be configured in `~/.config/key-mapper/config`.

+Bear in mind that anti-cheat software might detect macros in games.

 ##### Key Names

-Run `key-mapper-service --key-names` for a list of supported keys for the middle column, or check the autocompletion on the GUI.
+Check the autocompletion of the GUI for possible values.
+You can also obtain a complete list of possiblities using `key-mapper-service --key-names`.
 Examples:

 - Alphanumeric `a` to `z` and `0` to `9`
 - Modifiers `Alt_L` `Control_L` `Control_R` `Shift_L` `Shift_R`